 - you select the right category for your business

 - fill out the listing as much as possible, logo, cover art, all the fields, upload images, etc.

-- write a business description that is useful in describing your business offering to visitors of this listing and full with target keywords
+- Write a business description that is useful in describing your business offering to visitors of this listing and full of target keywords

 - Then repeat on as many trustworthy/quality citation spots as possible with the exact NAP info you listed on Google My Business.

 3) What are the Citation Sources That Google Likes for Your Keywords?

 Search keyword + location and mark down every directory or local site in the first three pages.
 Repeat the process for another two main keywords.

 Mark down which is a directory and which is a regular site.
 There will be some overlap with #1, common citation sources of competitors.

 Then go to those site’s sub,mit a listing with your correct NAP info, and add a link to your site.

 4) Sponsor a Local Event, Little League, etc